fone-tokyo/phisualaizer/README.md

 This is an **unofficial fan-made project**.
 Not affiliated with, endorsed by, or connected to Phish, CK5 (Chris Kuroda), or any related organizations.

+This software is provided "as is", without warranty of any kind.
+The authors are not responsible for any damages, injuries, or issues arising from the use of this software.
+Use at your own risk.

 ---

 ## ⚠️ Warning